mrhenry/polyfill-library/README.md

 ## Contributing

-Development of polyfill-library happens on GitHub.
+Development of @mrhenry/polyfill-library happens on GitHub.
 Read below to learn how you can take part in contributing.

 ### [Contributing Guide][contributing-guide]